Khushalsarode/Gen-Domain-Suggestor/README.md

 # Genai Domains DreamDomains 🌐

-Welcome to **Genai Domains**, an innovative web application designed to help you generate catchy domain names for your projects.
+Welcome to **Genai Domains DreamDomains**, an innovative web application designed to help you generate catchy domain names for your projects.
 Whether you have a project idea, title, or description, our app utilizes AI to suggest creative domain names tailored to your specifications.

 ## Table of Contents